lkrsova/lkrsova.github.io/_pages/aboutme.md

 ### Do you play games, too?
 Me as a player
 Yup.
 Though I wouldn't call myself a gamer, I do love playing video games for fun and educative purposes alike.
 The more games I play the better tools I have to design them.
 The more tools I have the more I understand what makes their design impactful.

-I appreciate video games for their unique interactive qualities - they allow me to be in charge of the story and co-create what's going to happen.
+I appreciate video games mainly for their interactive affordances and qualities - they allow me to be in charge of the story and co-create what's going to happen to my character.
+They allow for a play, fun, and impactful experiences.
+They also offer a unique way how to escape mundane things and experience something that would not be possible.
+On top of that, I enjoy analyzing their level design.
+All this while having a huge appreciation for all the hard work put in them.

 Video games are closely connected to my i